zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/connect-to-your-cloud-provider.md

 or AzureML to run a CPU/GPU intensive task like training a model.

-The challenge comes from _setting up and implementing proper authentication and authorization_ with best security practices in mind, while at the same time _keeping this complexity away from the day-to-day routines_ of coding and running pipelines.
+The challenge comes from _setting up and implementing proper authentication and authorization_ with the best security practices in mind, while at the same time _keeping this complexity away from the day-to-day routines_ of coding and running pipelines.